Skip to content

 If the parents are able to reach a settlement agreement, the mediator formalizes the agreement in a parenting plan or parenting time schedule.
 These documents become court orders once approved by a judge, ensuring that the agreed-upon arrangements are legally binding.

-The Five Stages of Mediation
+The Five Stages of Family Court Mediation

 Why Clients Choose Mediation